ruuda/musium/docs/configuration.md

 ### exec_post_idle_path

 After playback ends, Musium can optionally execute a program.
-For example, you can use this to turn your speakers off when there is no longer any music playing.
+For example, you can use this to submit listens to Last.fm, or to turn your speakers off when there is no longer any music playing.
 See the page about [Trådfri control](tradfri.md) for how to do this with Ikea Trådfri outlets.

 The value is the path of a program to be executed.
 It is not possible to pass arguments to the program.
 Instead, you can create a shell script that will call